The Last Day of the Last Year…

 Several downhill trail zig-zags later, we run into another hiker whose name is Tootsie Roll.
 Neither Bugles, Shortcut, nor I think to ask him why.
 He also is a thru-hiker, wondering what he will do and where he will go next when his months of hiking the PCT are done.
 He lives in California but speaks of family in Washington.
 He thinks he will move to where his family lives, to be near the mountains and winter skiing.
 He, like Stretch, is patient as Bugles, who is tic’ing extra hard, has to start and stop his sentences several times before proudly proclaiming, “I’m THE one and ONLY … BUGLES N’ CREAM! … and I am a P*C*T HIKER!”

 “Looks like bike tracks…” Sometime later, Shortcut points down at the trail.
 I admire his anything-wheels, tracking skills and agree that he must be right.
 “I don’t think anybody is supposed to be doing that on the PCT,” I say off-handedly.
-It is easy to see that the trail here is a mountain biker dream.
+It is easy to see that the trail here is not only a trail runner but a mountain biker’s dream as well.
 I think though that I wouldn’t want to pedal the uphill of the almost vertical we hike down.
 I hear water and know that Panther Creek is near.
 Shortcut sees the bridge first and we walk across, Bugles asking the question over-and-over, “Are we here THERE yet?
 The Man in Charge waits for us.
 Shortcut and I look at the mountain bike that the Man in Charge is walking across the bridge, look at one another, and than nonchalantly look the other way.
 No need to say more…

 Shortcut and Bugles sit on rocks with bare feet in the cold creek water.
 They happily eat two-day-old pizza.
 I peel off my dirty socks and wade in, ankle deep.
 The water soothes the growing blisters on three of my toes.
 Roots and Backpack appear and help us filter water.
 I wash my underwear and a shirt and clip them to the back of my pack, help with the water filtering and than, together with the Man in Charge, I look over my maps, eager to hike on.